Chinese Communist Party: Non-communist parties

 Social democratic movements in Europe have been of great interest to the CCP since the early 1980s.
+In 1984, the Social Democratic Party of Germany (SPD) initiated party dialogues with the CCP, becoming the first international party relationship CCP established outside of other communist parties.
 With the exception of a short period in which the CCP forged party-to-party relations with far-right parties during the 1970s in an effort to halt "Soviet expansionism", the CCP's relations with European social democratic parties were its first serious efforts to establish cordial party-to-party relations with non-communist parties.
 The CCP credits the European social democrats with creating a "capitalism with a human face".
 Before the 1980s, the CCP had a highly negative and dismissive view of social democracy, a view dating back to the Second International and the Marxist–Leninist view on the social democratic movement.
 By the 1980s, that view had changed and the CCP concluded that it could actually learn something from the social democratic movement.
 CCP delegates were sent all over Europe to observe.
 By the 1980s, most European social democratic parties were facing electoral decline and in a period of self-reform.
-The CCP followed this with great interest, laying most weight on reform efforts within the British Labour Party and the Social Democratic Party of Germany.
+The CCP followed this with great interest, laying most weight on reform efforts within the British Labour Party and the SPD.
 The CCP concluded that both parties were re-elected because they modernized, replacing traditional state socialist tenets with new ones supporting privatization, shedding the belief in big government, conceiving a new view of the welfare state, changing their negative views of the market and moving from their traditional support base of trade unions to entrepreneurs, the young and students.